haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_exercise.md

 	 2. Apart from the color fill and a few ready-made styles, the main view does not offer very sophisticated visualizing options, so it is suggested to click on the *Simple fill*
 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_symbology1.png)
 	 3. Press the *Fill color* button and change the color of the layer to blue
-	 4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fill
+	 4. If you want a transparent fill, change the *Opacity* under the *Fill color* section
 	 5. One you are satisfied with the layer styles, press *Apply* and *OK*
 4. It is also possible to **visualize the layers based on the information stored in the attribute table**.
 This can be done by selecting Categorized or Graduated instead of Single Symbol from the dropdown menu on the top of the page.